damianhakert/damianhakert.github.io/source/handbook/underperformance/index.html.md

 needs to improve.
 If there are extenuating circumstances some leeway may be granted depending on the situation.
 This is an area that People Operations can provide a sounding board / voice of reason on.

 2) If the lack of performance persists, the manager moves to documenting clear expectations for improvement in a performance improvement plan (PIP).
-The intention of a PIP is to support the individual in any way required to make their employment a positive experience but also to make clear that immediate and sustained improvement is required.
-[Here](https://www.shrm.org/templatestools/howtoguides/pages/performanceimprovementplan.aspx) is a good for resource, published by the Society of Human Resources, to review when you think this step is needed to push past the current performance issues.
+The intention of a PIP is to support the individual in any way required to make their time at GitLab a positive experience but also to make clear that immediate and sustained improvement is required.
+The Society for Human Resources Management (SHRM) has a [helpful guide](https://www.shrm.org/templatestools/howtoguides/pages/performanceimprovementplan.aspx) to review when you this step is needed to push past the current performance issues.

 A performance improvement plan includes the following: